Omega-Numworks/Omega-Themes/README.md

 ## License

-Omega and Omega-Themes is released under a [CC BY-NC-SA License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+Omega-Themes is released under a [CC BY-NC-SA License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 NumWorks is a registered trademark.